A family that is participating in certain assistance programs such as SNAP, Medicaid, SSI, etc

 I was accepted to the ACP before Helio was participating.
 Do I get backpay to my application acceptance date?

 No, the ACP is only affording assistance to current and future invoices from the day you become enrolled under Helio.

-Who is responsible for the remaining balance?
+Who is responsible for the balance on my account?

 Will the ACP provide backpay for my outstanding balance?

 No, the ACP is only meant to provide relief for current invoices.
 Any balance accrued prior to enrollment is still your responsibility.

 What if I still can’t make payments while enrolled?

 You will still be responsible for outstanding balances outside of what relief the ACP provides.
 This includes any missed payments during enrollment.
 For accounts with consistent lapses in payment, your service speeds will be downgraded to 10Mb until your portion of the outstanding balance on your account has been paid off in full.

 My service was disconnected!